-This Christmas lights storage tip has saved our sanity.
-No more tangled lights… putting the tree up is fun again!
+These ornament storage, light storage, and garland storage tips have saved my sanity.
+No more tangled lights… no ornaments getting hooked together… putting the tree up is fun again!
 We’ve included several Christmas decorations storage ideas to get you organized in the new year.

 Christmas Decorations Storage Tips